Skip to content

 Joel Embiid lingered near the free-throw line with his arm slung around Justin Edwards, while also surrounded by Dalen Terry, Jabari Walker, and Trendon Watford during a timeout about midway through Sunday’s fourth quarter.

 The 76ers’ star center had checked out of Game 4 against the New York Knicks long ago.
 But Embiid clearly wanted to savor some final on-court moments with teammates, even as this season ended with an absolute thud.
-The Sixers were annihilated, 144-114, at Xfinity Mobile Arena Sunday, as the Knicks completed their sweep by an average of more than 22 points per game.
+The Sixers were annihilated, 144-114, at Xfinity Mobile Arena Sunday, as the Knicks completed their sweep by an average of 22.3 points per game.

 » READ MORE: HAYES: The Sixers will never win anything in the era of Joel Embiid

-It was a brutal final act of a jarring past two weeks, on the court and emotionally for this Sixers team and its supporters.
-They fell behind the Boston Celtics, 3-1, when Embiid labored through his return to the court a mere 17 days after an emergency appendectomy.
+It was a brutal final act of a jarring past two weeks on the court and emotionally for the Sixers and their supporters.
+They fell behind the Boston Celtics, three games to one, when Embiid labored through his return to the court just 17 days after an emergency appendectomy.
 They pulled off a thrilling comeback to win Game 7 in Boston, to finally eliminate a rival opponent they had not topped in the playoffs in more than four decades.

-But those euphoric feelings rapidly disappeared during the ensuing eight days, thanks to the Knicks’ four-game dominance and their fans who took over the Sixers’ home gym.
+But that euphoria rapidly disappeared during the ensuing eight days, thanks to the Knicks’ four-game dominance and their fans who took over the Sixers’ home gym.

-That all captures the Sixers in their current state.
+That captures the Sixers in their current state.
 When their top-end talent is available, they can hum and beat just about anybody.
-But those players were not able to sustain that rhythm for consecutive playoff series, much less the entire season.
+But those players couldn’t sustain that rhythm for consecutive playoff series, much less the entire season.

 Evaluating the 2025-26 season